-8 ~ 7 ~ · ·

-А = 4.0 quality points (90-100%)

-B+ = 3.5 quality points (86-89%)

-В = 3.0 quality points (80-85%)

-C+ = 2.5 quality points (76-79%)

-С = 2.0 quality points (70-75%)

-F = 0 quality points (Below 70%)

-Р = Pass, no quality points

-I/F = Incomplete/Failure

-S = Satisfactory, no quality points

-U = Unsatisfactory

-CΡ and S are e passing grades.
-F and U are faili
+4.0 quality points (90-100%) Α B+3.5 quality points (86-89%) = В 3.0 quality points (80-85%) = 2.5 quality points (76-79%) C+2.0 quality points (70-75%) \mathbf{C} = F 0 quality points (Below 70%) P Pass, no quality points = I/F Incomplete/Failure S Satisfactory, no quality points U = Unsatisfactory

 - 2. A, B+, B, C+, C, P, and S are passing grades; F and U are failing grades.
 The 'I/F' is an incomplete grade because of incomplete work, which must be completed satisfactorily no later than the last day of the semester in which the student is next enrolled in the College.
 For the purpose of prerequisites, an 'I/F' is considered a failure (F) grade and it must be removed prior to proceeding to the next level/sequence of requisite classes/courses. - 3.
 The 'P' grade is applicable to the Compulsory Comprehensive Examination and the Advanced Pharmacy Practice Experience courses.
-Under this grading system, a student will receive a passing grade of 'P' if the student attains the minimum scores determined to meet the professional level of competence.
+Under this grading system, a student will receive a passing grade of 'P' if the student attains the minimum scores determined to meet the professional level of competence. - 4.
+The 'S' grade is applicable to the IPPE courses.
+Under this grading system, a student will receive a passing grade of 'S' if the work in the course is determined to meet a satisfactory level of competence.

-- 4. The 'S' grade is applicable to the IPPE courses.
-Under this grading system, a student will receive a passing grade of 'S' if the work in the course is determined to meet a satisfactory level of competence. - 5.
-Incomplete grades may be assigned ONLY to students who, as a result of circumstances beyond their control (e.g., illness or family emergency) are unable to complete their coursework.
+5. Incomplete grades may be assigned ONLY to students who, as a result of circumstances beyond their control (e.g., illness or family emergency) are unable to complete their coursework.
 Although the student initiates the request for an incomplete grade, the decision to assign an incomplete grade rests solely with the instructor.
 If the student's request is approved, the instructor establishes and submits specific "make-up" conditions on an Incomplete Grade Processing Form (IGPF).
 Each incomplete designation ("I") must be accompanied by an alternative grade ("B," "C," "D," or "F").
 The alternative grade will become the permanent grade, if the incomplete is not removed.
 Students have one semester to complete the assignments before the alternate grade becomes permanent based on the university's registration calendar.